-For information about simplified routing and how to configure it, see the Riverbed Command-Line Interface Reference Manual or the SteelHead Management Console User's Guide.
+For information about simplified routing and how to configure it, see the Riverbed Command-Line Interface Reference Manual or the SteelHead User Guide.

-Router CPU Spikes After WCCP Configuration
+Router CPU spikes after WCCP configuration

 If the CPU usage of the router spikes after WCCP configuration, it might be because you are not using a WCCP-compatible Cisco IOS release or because you must use inbound redirection.